 Criminal history records contain information on a suspect's record of arrests and convictions.
-One way police access these records is through the state's Law Enforcement Agencies Data System (LEADS), which is maintained by the Illinois State Police.
-A query to the system allows agencies to simultaneously check the Interstate Identification Index, a national system that can determine whether a subject has a federal record or a record in another state.
+One way police access these state "rap sheets" is through the state's Law Enforcement Agencies Data System (LEADS), which is maintained by the Illinois State Police.
+A query to the system simultaneously checks the Interstate Identification Index, a national system that can determine whether a subject has a federal record or a record in another state.
 These inquiries are made on the basis of the person's reported name, race, gender, and date of birth - without positive identification of the subject.
 Fingerprints, which provide positive identification, are another common way to conduct criminal history checks on arrestees or suspects.